Xu-JY/xu-jy.github.io/_pages/about.md

 # News and Events

+Jan 2026. &nbsp; &nbsp; &nbsp; &nbsp; Our paper ["Online Decision Making with Generative Action Sets"](https://arxiv.org/abs/2509.25777) is accepted by *ICLR 2026*!
+Thanks to my collaborators Vidhi, and my advisors Bryan and Aarti!

 Oct 2025. &nbsp; &nbsp; &nbsp; &nbsp; Glad to receive NeurIPS Top Reviewer for the 3<sup>rd</sup> time!

-Oct 2025. &nbsp; &nbsp; &nbsp; &nbsp; Our manuscript ["Online Decision Making with Generative Action Sets"](https://arxiv.org/abs/2509.25777) is posted on ArXiv.
-Thanks to my collaborator Vidhi, and my advisors Bryan and Aarti!

 Sep 2025. &nbsp; &nbsp; &nbsp; &nbsp; Two papers will be presented on *[NeurIPS 2025 MLxOR Workshop](https://mlxor-workshop.github.io/)*.
 See you at San Diego on Dec 1-7!